George Pólya Prize in Combinatorics

 Past winners of the George Pólya Prize are:

 - 1971 R. L. Graham, K. Leeb, B. L. Rothschild, A. W. Hales, and R. I. Jewett

 - 1975 R. P. Stanley, E. Szemeredi, and R. M. Wilson

 Recipients of the George Pólya Prize in the category of a notable application of combinatorial theory:

 - 1996 Jeffry Ned Kahn and David Reimer

 - 2012 Vojtěch Rödl and Mathias Schacht

-The first award of the George Pólya Prize in Combinatorics will be given at the 2016 SIAM Annual Meeting.
+The next award of the George Pólya Prize in Combinatorics will be given in 2020.